mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 We can start by creating a new partial file named `_ratings.html.erb` within the `/app/views/users` folder.

-Then we extract the ratings code section (shown below) from the `/app/views/users/show.html.erb` file and place it into the ratings partial file.
+Then we extract the rating code section (shown below) from the `/app/views/users/show.html.erb` file and place it into the ratings partial file.

 **/app/views/users/\_ratings.html.erb**